presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/ExtraExercises.rst

 Extra Exercises
 ===============

 1. Write a function called ``str_mult`` that takes in a required string parameter and an optional integer parameter.
 The default value for the integer parameter should be 3.
-The function will return the string multiplied by the integer parameter.
+The function should return the string multiplied by the integer parameter.

 .. activecode:: ee_Opt_Params_01
    :tags: OptionalAndKeywordParameters/OptionalParameters.rst